recobe182/gohub/README.md

 docker pull recobe/ubuntu:16.10-proton
 ```

+## Patching qpid.apache.org/electron and proton
+In order to use this library, you need to patch qpid.apache.org/electron and proton to make it supports for filtering.
+Azure Event Hub client has to set filter to specify the offset where the client will start consume messages from.
+Please use add_filter.patch to patch qpid.apache.org/electron and proton.

 ## Development plan
 - [ ] Sending to a selected partition.
 - [ ] Automatic reconnect.